thexencode/Quantum-key/README.md

 # Quantum-key
-this is just a basic website of adata protection company
+this is a dummy website for a school project aim of the site is to provide information about a cybersecurity company